-The School's investment in capital assets for its governmental activities as of June 30, 2018, amounts to \$499,226 (net of accumulated depreciation).
-This investment in capital assets includes land, building, and furniture, fixtures, and equipment.
+The School's investment in capital assets for its governmental activities as of June 30, 2019, amounts to \$712,117 (net of accumulated depreciation).
+This investment in capital assets includes land, building, improvements other than buildings, and furniture, fixtures, and equipment.
 Additional information regarding the School's capital assets is located in the notes to the financial statements.